What a day – the people bring the impact!

 As part of our 2017 Love Your Water project, we invite you to join us on Saturday 26 August for a day of tree planting on the shores of the upper Waitemata Harbour, at the entrance to the Whau River.
 Join Sustainable Coastlines and other local groups for a fun day of planting activity and riparian education.

 Harbourview-Orangihina Park is a special slice of Auckland, containing some of the city’s last remaining stretches of wetland and being home to, amongst others, the endemic Fernbird ormātātā.
-This planting event will contribute to the ongoing restoration of the park and the ongoing conservation of the Fernbird and our other special native creatures.
+This planting event will contribute to the ongoing restoration of the park, spearheaded over the last five years by Forest & Bird’s Motu Manawa Restoration Group and Friends of Harbourview.

 Simply meet from 10.00am at the Gloria Avenue car park and look for our blue Sustainable Coastlines flags and friendly helpers in high-vis gear.
 We’ll be starting from 10.00am and finishing up around 1:00pm.
 You can stay for as little or as long as you like, but afterwards we’ll all come together for a tasty sausage sizzle and some Phoenix Organics Drinks.
 To participate, please take a few seconds to sign up via our quick registration form.